Physics-informed neural networks for parameter learning of wildfire spreading: Introduction

 Under the concept of these limitations, a novel framework of inverse optimization algorithms has emerged, known as physics-informed neural networks (PiNNs) \citep{Lai2021,Lagaris1998,Raissi2018, Karniadakis2021}, amplifying the range of conventional parameter learning methods.
-Building on this, the present work aims to apply and demonstrate the effectiveness of PiNNs specifically for learning the parameters of a wildfire spreading model \citep{Vogiatzoglou2023}.
-PiNNs represent data-driven machine learning approaches that merge the theory of artificial neural networks (ANNs) with the physical constraints of real-world systems, restricting the range of possible model solutions.
-This integration represents the first contribution in the literature to the learning process of the unknown (hard to assess) model parameters that capture essential physical and chemical properties of the fire front.
-The proposed methodology for physics-informed parameter identification of a wildfire spreading model includes two fundamental constituents: (i) an artificial neural network, also recognized as a universal approximator \citep{Hornik1989}, parameterized by weights and biases; and (ii) the adherence to the physical laws of the dynamical wildfire spreading model \citep{Vogiatzoglou2023}, as described by ordinary or partial differential equations (ODEs, PDEs) \cite{Lagaris1998}.
+Building on this, the present work aims to apply and demonstrate the effectiveness of PiNNs specifically for learning the parameters of a wildfire spreading model \citep{Vogiatzoglou2024}.
+PiNNs represent data-driven machine learning approaches that merge the theory of artificial neural networks (ANNs) with the physical constraints of real-world systems, restricting the spectrum of feasible model predictions.
+This integration represents the first contribution in the literature to the learning process of the unknown (hard to assess) model parameters that capture essential physical and chemical properties of the firefront.
+The proposed methodology for physics-informed parameter identification of a wildfire spreading model includes two fundamental constituents: (i) an artificial neural network, also recognized as a universal approximator \citep{Hornik1989}, parameterized by weights and biases; and (ii) the adherence to the physical laws of the dynamical wildfire spreading model \citep{Vogiatzoglou2024}, as described by ordinary or partial differential equations (ODEs, PDEs) \cite{Lagaris1998}.
 Effective training of PiNNs requires robust data acquisition methods to generate an adequate training dataset, considering both the size and quality of the data points.
-To this end, the developed PiNN is trained using wildfire spreading data that have been obtained from a high-fidelity simulator of the system under consideration.
-As for the modeling formulation, it is grounded in the first principles of mass and energy conservation, while synthetic data regarding temperature and fuel measurements are incorporated into the training phase.
-This enables the network to systematically explore the full range of feasible parameters and ultimately converge to their nominal values.
+To this end, the developed PiNN is trained using both synthetic and empirical fire event data from the Troy Fire in California, 2002.
+As for the modeling formulation, it is grounded in the first principles of mass and energy conservation, while data points related to temperature and fuel measurements are incorporated during the training phase.
+This approach enables the network to systematically explore the full range of available parameters and ultimately converge to their optimal values.